zhuohan/teamKill/docs/final.md

 ### Improvement

-After evaluating the previous combined version of our algorithm, we realized that the running time of navigating algorithm is too large.
+After evaluating the previous combined version of our algorithm, we realize that the running time of navigating algorithm is too long.
 Sometimes, the agent gets conflicting decision between level 2 and level 3 and it keeps switching because the running time is just at the limit.

 In order to help our AI decide which method to use, we added the navigation memory to our agent.
-The navigation memory record part of the previous navigation result.
+The navigation memory records part of the previous navigation result.
 It remembers the next four steps the navigation will go after finding the route.
 If the next step is available the agent will just walk to that step instead of recalculating the navigation algorithm again.

 To do that, we added a queue to our navigation system.
 The queue has a maximum length of 5 and it will be updated once the route is recalculated.
-Surprisingly, the navigation memory significantly reduce the average running time of our AI and keeps the majority of the decision to be navigating decision.
-The surviving time also increased significantly.
+Surprisingly, the navigation memory significantly reduces the average running time of our AI and keeps the majority of the decision to be navigating decision.
+The surviving time also increases significantly.

 ![Breadth First Search](navigating memory.png){:class="img-responsive centered" height="40%" width="40%"}

-Additionally we realized that a special occasion that our agent may die by going to the logical direction.
+Additionally we realize that a special occasion that our agent may die by going to the logical direction.

 ![Breadth First Search](logical direction.png){:class="img-responsive centered" height="40%" width="40%"}

-In the above senario, the player may want to go to a top left direction which is Okay if he stands on the midleof the grid.
+In the above senario, the player may want to go to the top left direction which is Okay if he stands on the middle of the grid.
 However, he is standing on the bottom left corner.
 If he walks to top left direction, he may end up going to the left tile first before going to the top left tile.
 If the left tile is dangerous, he may die with that mistake.

 To solve that problem, we added a feature for eliminating the diagonal direction that may cause the player to death in those cases.
 We implemented it by splitting the player’s standing tile into four pieces and determine which piece the player is currently standing on.
-Then, we find the direction that may cause kill the player and remove it from our choices.
+Then, we find the direction that may kill the player and remove it from our choices.

 ## Evaluation